11 essential types of content writing for a successful business

 Ebooks & white papers

-In terms of content writing, PDF reports or books are usually given a visual, in-depth treatment.
+In terms of content writing types, PDF reports or books are usually given a visual, in-depth treatment.
 They are more editorial than promotional in nature.

 Each PDF guide or report covers a specific subject area or solution to a problem.
 When you help your audience with this problem, you establish your thought leadership and expertise.